 LG Wing review: Design

 At nearly 6.7 inches tall, more than four-tenths of an inch thick and tipping the scales at a smidge under 10 ounces, the LG Wing is a seriously massive phone.
-Even the Samsung Galaxy Note 20 Ultra is 2 ounces lighter and a tenth of an inch thinner.
+Even the super-sized Samsung Galaxy Note 20 Ultra is 2 ounces lighter and a tenth of an inch thinner.
 Those may sound like negligible numbers, but they make a massive difference in hand.

 I won't spend too much time on the Wing's design aside from the dual-screen aspect, but it's a handsome enough device, with an elegant matte aluminum frame and mirrored glass back, touched off with a triple-lens rear camera housing that almost looks lifted wholesale from Samsung's latest Notes.

 Inevitably, however, you forget about all of that the very first time you flick the Wing's primary 6.8-inch OLED display over to the left, revealing a 3.9-inch panel underneath.
 The top panel slides away with a light touch in one swift, smooth motion that slows down as it terminates and soft closes, in tandem with a simulated click from the software.
 Closing the display requires the use of two hands, though opening it can be done with the effortless swipe of a thumb.